 Food triggers such as FODMAPs and alcohol can worsen your IBS and cause bright yellow watery diarrhea.

-To learn more, see how is IBS diagnosed
+To learn more, see how IBS is diagnosed.

-this study illustrates that stress and anxiety are far more common among people with IBS.
+This study illustrates that stress and anxiety are far more common among people with IBS.

-5- Drugs causing yellow & watery diarrhea.
+5- Drugs that cause yellow & watery diarrhea.

 More than 700 drugs are linked to diarrhea (reference).
-Diarrhea can be watery and bright yellow or can become severe with bloody stool.
+Diarrhea can be watery and bright yellow or severe with bloody stool.
 The most common causes of watery yellow diarrhea are laxative abuse and antibiotic-associated diarrhea.

 A] Laxative abuse: